ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 * **Mean of the spot's surface intensities**: column name ``spotsize_surface_mean``.
 * **Standard dev. of the spot's surface intensities**: column name ``spotsize_surface_std``.
 * **Default minium backround level allowed for spotfit**: column name ``spot_B_min``.
-  This is calculated as the mean of the intensities on the surface of all the spheorids minus 3 times the standard deviation of the same intensities.
+  This is calculated as the mean of the intensities on the surface of all the spheroids minus 3 times the standard deviation of the same intensities.
 If negative, it is set to 0.